-Lets start with the run game, as we’ve seen, that’s clearly what Lafleur wants his offenses to be predicated upon.
+Let’s start with the run game, as we’ve seen, that’s clearly what Lafleur wants his offenses to be predicated upon.
 With Aaron Jones leading the Packers backfield, I think the possibilities are endless for him and how he will be used both running and catching the football.
-The first thing Lafleur needs to do for this run game is make sure that Jones is getting 20 plus carries a game.
+The first thing Lafleur needs to do for this run game is to make sure that Jones is getting 20 plus touches a game.
 McCarthy’s refusal to commit to Jones throughout games was as frustrating as it was nonsensical, he looks like a star in the making.

 Jones has shown an elite ability to find the open lane and burst through it blowing by arm tackles and getting to the second level in a hurry.
-The outside run is where Jones is at his best, running behind All Pro Tackles David Bhaktiari and Bryan Bulaga.
+The outside run is where Jones is at his best, running behind All-Pro Tackles David Bhaktiari and Bryan Bulaga.
 Another underrated facet of Jones’ game is his ability to catch the ball out of the backfield and make people miss in open space.
 In 2018 Jones averaged over 6.5 yards per catch and always managed to break a few tackled along the way.
 I expect to see a ton of screens and swing passes to Jones just like we’ve seen Lafleur do with guys like Todd Gurley, Devonta Freeman and Dion Lewis.

 With an offense that will feature a very strong run game, Aaron Rodgers should be in prime position to get back to playing at his usual MVP caliber level.
 In the past, Rodgers has faced criticism for his tendency to hold the ball too long forcing him to take many unneeded hits.
 Lafleur should fix that issue pretty quickly with many of his pass plays calling for a quick 1-3 step drop.
 If Lafleur can get Rodgers to play the short game while sprinkling in some deep shots instead of vice versa, this offense is going to be unstoppable.

-Taking all of this in to account I think the Packers offense needs to focus on these three things.
+Taking all of this into account I think the Packers offense needs to focus on these three things.

 - Pre-snap motion, forcing the defense to hesitate on the snap.